The 2021 Annual Public Affairs Grant Program is no longer accepting proposals. The information on this website is available for reference only.

 Background: The Public Affairs Section (PAS) at the U.S. Embassy Bishkek is soliciting proposals for grants from:

-- Kyrgyz Republic individuals, and
+- Kyrgyz Republic-registered:

 Applicants should pay close attention to the Public Affairs Section’s goals, priorities, and target audiences when developing their proposals.
 Due to the volume of applicants and inquiries, PAS does not accept letters of intent, concept papers, or requests for meetings prior to application.